Casual Money Talk is launching our first ever blog series, “1 Vs. 20”.

 11. “My husband and I are both in industries which are considered essential.
 Thankfully our incomes have not been impacted much by COVID-19.
-We are getting fewer hours than we are used to but it is manageable.
+We are getting fewer hours than we are used to, but it is manageable.
 We feel very grateful that we still have money coming in but have been concerned about our COVID-19 exposure due to working with the public.
-I take precautions while working and so does my husband, but the fear is always there.
+I take precautions while working, and so does my husband, but the fear is always there.
 People seem afraid of each other when they are out in public.
 You can feel their fear and anxiety.
 The longer this goes on, the worse it’ll get.
-I think the chance of things every returning to normal is pretty slim.”
+I think the chance of things ever returning to normal is pretty slim.”

 — Unnamed hero from Canastota, New York, USA

 12. “I am an essential worker.
 Because our sales have gone down, we do not have any more overtime, which I depend on for extra spending money.
 I also believe that the dollar value will go down, so I’m working for even less money.
 Meanwhile, people who are unemployed get over $600 per week, on top of unemployment compensations.
 That is currently more than what I make.”